zzw890827/aws-sap-questions/第1套/README.md

     - [ ] A. Provision another 1 Gbps Direct Connect connection and create new VIFs to each of the VPCs.
 Configure the VIFs in a load balancing fashion using BGP.
     - [ ] B. Set up VPN tunnels from the data center to each VPC.
 Terminate each VPN tunnel at the virtual private gateway (VGW) of the respective VPC and set up BGP for route management.
     - [ ] C. Set up a new point-to-point Multiprotocol Label Switching (MPLS) connection to the AWS Region that's being used.
 Configure BGP to use this new circuit as passive, so that no traffic flows through this unless the AWS Direct Connect fails.
-    - [ ] D. Create a public VIF on the Direct Connect connection and set up a VPN tunnel which will terminate on the virtual private gateway (VGW) of the respective VPC using the public V IF.
+    - [ ] D. Create a public VIF on the Direct Connect connection and set up a VPN tunnel which will terminate on the virtual private gateway (VGW) of the respective VPC using the public VIF.
 Use BGP to handle the failover to the VPN connection.

     <details>
        <summary>Answer</summary>